LukaLominadze/Snake/README.md

 ![ezgif-69d3a97289b486](https://github.com/user-attachments/assets/b5d94891-0b45-4b71-8d2a-e476bc2d7916)

 ## Platform
-This project is primarly supported on Windows
+This project is primarly supported on Windows and Linux (Ubuntu LTS 24.04.02 Tested)

 ## Dependencies
 Note: The dependencies are handled with the repository's build system